-- KEXS Catholic Radio is available at 106.7 FM in St. Joseph.
+- KEXS Catholic Radio is available at 106.7 FM in St. Joseph (and during daylight hours on 1090 AM).
 They are also available on other radio frequencies throughout Missouri, Kansas and Colorado.
 This provides the opportunity to learn while you drive, work, etc.

 - Catholic Answers provides the world's largest searchable database of questions and answers about the beliefs and practices of the Catholic Faith.
 They provide tracts, books, videos, even a daily live call-in show!

 - EWTN Global Catholic Television network provides 24-7 content which is broadcast on most major satellite and cable providers (including Suddenlink).
 Their programing is also available through streaming.